sithu31296/simple-object-tracking/README.md

 This is the simplest implementation of Roboflow [zero-shot-object-tracking](https://github.com/roboflow-ai/zero-shot-object-tracking); which incorporates CLIP as a feature extractor in DeepSORT.
 [CLIP](https://openai.com/blog/clip/) is a zero-shot classification model; which is pretrained under vision-langauge supervision with a lot of data.

 The benefit of this approach is that it can track a lof of classes out-of-the-box without needing to re-train the feature extractor (re-identification model) in DeepSORT.
-Its performance will not be as good as traditional re-identification model; which is trained for specific purpose.
+Its performance may not be as good as traditional re-identification model; which is trained for specific purpose.

 ## Requirements